tjhickey724/discrete_math/notes/algorithmicAnalysis/quicksort.md

-# Average case analysis of Quicktime
+# Average case analysis of Quicksort

 The quicksort algorithm is a divide and conquer algorithm which sorts a list of size n as follows:
 * pick a random member p of the list, called the pivot